ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 Iowa

-9. Look at the sum of profits for each Product Sub-Category.
-Which sub-category is $31,069 below the average profit across all categories?
+**9. Look at the sum of profits for each Product Sub-Category.
+Which sub-category is $31,069 below the average profit across all categories?**

 a.
 Appliances